combine-org/combine-org.github.io/content/authors/HARMONY-2022/_index.md

 This event is co-located with [2022 Synthetic Biology: Engineering, Evolution & Design (SEED)](https://synbioconference.org/2022).
 Most of the day will be scheduled by the communities as breakouts.
 In addition, we will have some time each day for community discussion and wrap-ups of breakouts and advertisements for following breakouts.

+### **Workshop Location Details**
+The site is the Institute for Bioscience and Biotechnology Research (https://www.ibbr.umd.edu/).
+The address is 9600 Gudelsky Drive, Rockville, Maryland 20850 (https://www.ibbr.umd.edu/about)

+Attendees should park in the garage at 9621 Gudelsky Drive, Rockville, Maryland 20850.
+NIST will validate parking, so attendees don’t have to pay the $15/day fee.
+Please enter through the double doors located to the right of the flag poles in front of the circular drive.